tomoiwasaki/trailer-nailer/status-report3.md

 - Perfect the score and timing system.
 - Styling was added to the game screen with bootstrap and the styling in all pages was modified so that they are mobile-friendly.
+- Implemented Guest login in addition to facebook login and a main menu page displaying a welcome message based on the login.

 2. Challenges and issues team faced during the week
 -  Finding a way to redirect to the next video right after a video stops playing.